cyphercodes/knowledgee-itunes/README.md

 Then we have two main directories, `components` and `tools`.

-In `tools` you can find all the javascript classes that help us clean our code and simplify usability.
+In `tools` you can find all the javascript classes that help us clean our code and simplify code usability.

-In `components`, you can find all the additional React components in the project
+In `components`, you can find all the additional React components for the project